-The Board encourages the development of appropriate materials and publications that are of direct use in the educational process in component schools and which inform the public, member districts, Southern Westchester BOCES ("SWBOCES") personnel, and the teaching profession concerning policies, activities, and accomplishments of SWBOCES and which aid and promote the improvement of education.
+The Board encourages the development of appropriate materials and publications that are of direct use in the educational process in component schools which inform the public, member districts, SWBOCES personnel, and the teaching profession concerning policies, activities, and accomplishments of SWBOCES and which aid and promote the improvement of education.

-Such publication and materials shall be of a professional quality and shall be appropriately reviewed by the Director of Communications before publication.
+Such publication and materials shall be of a professional quality and shall be appropriately reviewed by the Public Information Office before publication.
 All publications will be dated at the time they are issued.
 In every case the title, the names of the author(s) or editor(s), the SWBOCES logo, and the date of publication will appear on the publication.